frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### status

 The status of a component.
-See the ~@TODOLINK @statuses', 'statuses documentation') }} for information on using and customising component statuses.
+See the [statuses documentation](../core-concepts/statuses.html) for information on using and customising component statuses.

 `status` is an **inheritable property**.
-If not set directly on the component it will inherit any status set further up in the ~@TODOLINK @configuration-files#configuration-inheritance', 'configuration cascade') }}.
+If not set directly on the component it will inherit any status set further up in the [configuration cascade](../core-concepts/configuration-files.html#configuration-inheritance).

 ```yaml
 status: 'wip'